Via ferrata: Grading

-Safety and equipment
+Equipment

 Background

-For many years via ferratas were climbed using simple equipment – carabiners fixed to short lengths of rope or slings attached to a chest (or sit) harness, on the basis that one would not fall very far.
+For many years, via ferratas were climbed using simple climbing equipment, namely carabiners fixed to short lengths of rope or slings attached to a chest (or sit) harness, on the basis that one would not fall very far.
 However, it gradually became apparent that these systems did not prevent serious injury.
 With only a short length of rope to absorb the energy of a fall which can be much longer, the fall factor (which in rock climbing does not normally exceed two) can be high.
 These high factors generate considerable forces which the human body, as well as most items of climbing equipment, cannot withstand, leading to serious injury and equipment failure.
 To address this, a number of devices have been developed to act as shock absorbers or progressive brakes.
 They aim to dissipate the energy of the fall more effectively than a short rope length and so keep the climber and equipment intact.

 However, in spite of these equipment developments and the perception of via ferratas as being more secure and safe than rock climbing, people are more likely to injure themselves if they do fall, partly because of these elevated fall factors and partly because there are often rungs and steps on which to land.
 After a fatal via ferrata accident in August 2012 where both elastic lanyards on the energy-absorbing systems (EAS) in a via ferrata set failed, the International Mountaineering and Climbing Federation (UIAA) worked with manufacturers to identify and recall several models of EAS systems.

 In the European Economic Area, energy absorbing systems for use in via ferrata climbing are classed as personal protective equipment (PPE) and are subject to the safety requirements and conformity assessment procedures of the PPE regulation (EU) 2016/425.
 The requirements of the Regulation are supported by a European Harmonised Standard, EN 958.
 This standard was revised in 2017 to include several redesigned tests to prevent the type of failures involved in the 2012 accident.

 Via ferrata set

-A via ferrata set comprises a lanyard and two carabiners.
-The lanyard consists of an energy-absorbing system, two arms which connect to the cable with the carabiners, and a means of connecting to the harness.
+The "via ferrata set" comprises a lanyard and two carabiners.
+The lanyard consists of an energy-absorbing system, two arms that connect to the cable with the carabiners, and a means of connecting to the harness.
 Modern lanyards use a "Y" tape configuration, which is currently the only type approved by UIAA, as it is simpler and safer to use and harder to use inappropriately.
 Using the Y lanyard, both arms should be attached to the steel line, although the system still functions if only one is clipped.
 However, some earlier lanyards use a "V" configuration.
 These were the first to be developed but suffer from a major limitation – it is essential to clip only one arm at a time onto the cable.
 If both arms are clipped, the energy absorber will not work.
 Some lanyards also have a short third arm which allows the climber to rest on steep sections.
 Some types of commercially available lanyards have retractable arms to keep them out of the way.